Symplectic 4-Manifolds on the Noether Line and between the Noether and Half Noether Lines: Constructions of simply connected, minimal, symplectic and exotic 4-manifolds between the Noether and half Noether lines

-This contradicts our assumption that $\widetilde P$ is a basic class of $Y$.
+Therefore the dimension of the SW moduli space: This contradicts our assumption that $\widetilde P$ is a basic class of $Y$.
 Therefore, the class $P$ does not descend to a basic class of $Y$.

-On the other hand, as in the previous section, by Taubes' theorem (\cite{Tau}) the top class $R = 4f$ descends to a basic class of $Y$.
-By the blow-up formula (\cite{GS, FS0}), we conclude that $Y$ is minimal.
+On the other hand, by Taubes' theorem (\cite{Tau}) the top class $R = 4f$ descends to a basic class of $Y$ up to sign.
+By the blow-up formula (\cite{GS, FS0}) to conclude that $Y$ is minimal, we need to show that $R = 4f$ descends to $Y$ uniquely.
+First, we compute the dimension of the SW moduli space for $E(6)$ at the class $4f$: